New Edition!

 Part Three discusses doing business out of state:

-This book also includes links you can use to find information regarding your state’s corporate and LLC rules, as well as tax and securities laws information (see the appendix).
+This book includes links you can use to find information regarding your state’s corporate and LLC rules, as well as tax and securities laws information (see the appendix).

-Business law and tax rules can get a bit complicated.
-Don’t worry.
-They’re presented here in real-life contexts, without off-putting legal or tax jargon, and without the technicalities best left to legal and tax professionals.
 By the time you finish this book, you’ll understand what each type of entity has to offer, and you’ll be ready to choose the right structure for your company.
 By the way, Nolo (www.nolo.com), the publisher of this book, provides many ways to assist you when it comes to corporations and LLCs, including assistance with state filings, helpful books, and lots of free information.
 Go to www.nolo.com and visit the “Business Formation” area.

 4.8